Class experiences are one part of your career path.

 A practicum takes place through an MTSU affiliated placement.
 This might include WMOT-FM, Sidelines, MTSU Marketing and Communications, MTSU Sports or another campus office or organization.

-Internships and Practicums are three-way partnerships involving students, the firm/organization and the School of Journalism.
+Internships and Practicums are three-way partnerships involving students, the firm/organization and the School of Journalism and Strategic Media.
 Students learn new skills while applying classroom concepts.
 Interns receive academic credit for working a specific number of hours in the firm or organization.

 Most of the time, a practicum takes place during the fall or spring semester.
 Internships can be completed anytime.
 Consider enrolling in a summer internship, ideally between your junior and senior year, to get off campus for a career-boosting experience.
 You‘ll immerse yourself in the experience and return to campus with an understanding of what you’ll want to accomplish in your senior year.